 Your auto insurance company may look at your car’s yearly mileage when deciding your rates.
-The reason is simple: you’re at a higher risk to get into a car accident if you drive more often.
+The reason is simple: you’re at a higher risk to get into a car accident when you drive more often.
 Staying off the road is a great way to help keep you out of trouble.
-You could save money on car insurance if you drive less and keep your mileage low.
+You could also get a low mileage discount on your car insurance.

-It’s not uncommon to hear about a “low mileage discount” or “low mileage insurance” that you can get from your auto insurer.
-You normally won’t find a car insurance company that offers a named discount for low mileage.
+It’s not uncommon to hear about a “low mileage discount” or “low mileage insurance” offered by auto insurers.
+However, you don’t usually find mileage benefits listed on car insurance company websites.
 But most track or ask about how much you drive.
 This can end up affecting your rates.

-Your annual mileage is one of many factors that determine your auto insurance rates.
-Many insurance providers see heavy or frequent drivers as a risk to get into accidents and, as a result, cost them more money.
-This means that if you drive less, you’ll look like less of a risk and could get a discount from your insurance company.
+Your annual mileage is one of many auto insurance rate factors.
+Insurance providers see heavy or frequent drivers as a risk to get into accidents and, as a result, cost them more money.
+This means that if you drive less, you’ll look like less of a risk and could get lower rates from your insurance company.

-Every insurer handles discounts or savings for low mileage differently.
+Every insurer handles savings for this discount differently.
 They likely won’t name it a “low mileage discount” or might not call it anything at all.
-The amount you save by keeping your mileage low will vary based on your insurance provider and situation.
+The amount you save by driving less will vary based on your insurance provider and situation.

-This article will help you understand how you can get low mileage savings or discounts from your car insurance company.
-We’ll talk about how much you can save and provide info about the top insurance companies.
+This article will help you understand how insurers reward customers for driving less.
+We’ll talk about how much you can save and which companies offer this discount.

 Get better coverage, lower rates, or both by comparing quotes with our fast, easy-to-use form.

-You can potentially save on your car insurance if you drive less than a certain number of miles per year.
-Depending on your insurer, this number is usually somewhere around 7,000 to 12,000 miles per year.
+You can potentially get a low mileage discount and save on your premium if your annual mileage is below a certain threshold.
+Depending on your insurer, around 7,000 to 12,000 miles per year is low mileage.
 It can sometimes be more.

 However, keep in mind that insurance companies typically won’t have a specific low mileage discount.
-Most won’t give it a name but will still reward you with a discount if you can keep your mileage under a certain threshold.
+Most won’t give it a name but will still lower your rates for keeping your mileage low driving under a certain threshold.

 Some companies may want you to use a telematics device that records your actual driving habits.
 This could be in the form of a physical device you install in your car or a mobile app from your provider.
 Insurers often use these to track safe driving and include mileage as a factor that shows how safe of a driver you are.
-Below is a list of common things your insurer may track with telematics:
+Below is a list of common things telematics tracks for your provider:

 - Your speed